Mike11199/unreal-project-slash/README.md

  <br />

-* Added treasure with Niagara particles that randomly spawns when a breakable item such as a pot breaks.
-Also added to the weapon's parent C++ class.
+* Added treasure with red glowing ember particles swirling around it in a vortex, using the niagara particle system.
+The treasure spawns a random item (which can vary in value) from the parent class generating a random integer to index into a treasure array - on breakable destruction.
+Also added these particles to the weapon's parent C++ class.
+This makes items easier to find in the world.
+The items also disappear on sphere overlap events when they are picked up.

 <br />